WilmerL2000/tiktok-clone-app/README.md

 - Filter videos on the main page by set topics.
 - Play, pause and mute each video.
 - Comment and like each video.
-- Go to each user's profile and upload the videos they have posted and liked.
+- Go to each user's profile and see the videos they have posted and liked.
 - Search for user accounts and videos related to the search term.

 ### Tech Stack